alberto-castellano-mora/alberto-castellano-mora.github.io/README.md

 ### 1. Make sure your site is indexable

 - In your React app, add proper meta tags in **index.html**:
-  - After adding the social media tags, you can test them in https://www.linkedin.com/post-inspector/ and https://cards-dev.x.com/validator
+  - After adding the social media tags, you can test them in https://www.linkedin.com/post-inspector/ or in the tweet composer in https://x.com/
 - Add an <*h1*> tag with your name on the homepage (e.g., <*h1*>Your Name</*h1*>).
 Google gives weight to this.
 (Already included in code)
 - Customize the following files in */public* folder.
   - **404.html** which will sertve as a fallback.